Tormented Souls: Synopsis

-The game's ending depends on Caroline's final interaction with the present Anna.
-If she ignores Anna, Anna ambushes her as she departs the hospital.
-If she discovers an antidote for Anna's mutation and mercy kills her, Caroline grieves her family before leaving.
-The canonized ending depicts Caroline traveling back to the past one last time and rescue the past Anna from her captivity.
-Caroline swears to explain everything to Anna one day and adopts her.
+The game's ending depends on Caroline's interactions with the monstrous form of Anna.
+If she ignores Anna completely, Anna ambushes her as she attempts to leave the mansion.
+If she discovers an antidote for Anna's mutation and then mercy kills her, Caroline leaves the mansion safe but heart-broken.
+However, Caroline can also use a VHS tape to travel back in time, to November 1980, where she rescues Anna's past self from a holding cell and brings her back to 1994.
+The two sisters then leave the mansion together.

 Reception

 Tormented Souls received "generally favorable" reviews for the Nintendo Switch, Windows and Xbox Series X/S versions while the PlayStation 5 version received "mixed or average" reviews, according to review aggregator website Metacritic.